 1. A0 Sheets

-A0 sheets, also known as project information, have a cover sheet that summarizes the project information such as names, contact information, property details, zone use, building type, city pin number, site map, regulations, etc.
+A0 sheets, also known as project information, have a cover sheet that summarizes the project information such as names, contact information, property details, zone use, building type, city PIN, site map, regulations, etc.

 There’s also the accessibility notes and details sheet which includes door width and sizes and location of signage among other things (though not included for residential projects).
 The site plan shows the building as it sits on the property, landscaping, concrete work and exit safety requirements.
 A more detailed landscape plan is sometimes included.